danielliucs/OpenAI-Gym/README.md

 # OpenAI-Gym

-This Repository includes the source code for a simple reinforcement learning scenario
+This Repository includes basic example code files with detailed comments for my own personal learning in the field of Reinforcement Learning